Make Table Rock Worthy of the View

 Why hasn't this changed?

 Because Table Rock is more complicated than it looks.
 Different parts involve different owners, agencies, roads, leases, towers, access questions, safety issues, and legal limits.
 That is where most good ideas stall.
 People love the place, but love has not been enough to organize the work.
-Before Table Rock can be improved responsibly, someone has to pull the whole picture together.

 Why Table Rock matters